naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/diffgad_iclr25/README.md

 ```
 @inproceedings{diffgad_iclr25,
 title = {DiffGAD: A Diffusion-based Unsupervised Graph Anomaly Detector},
-author = {author = {Jinghan Li and Yuan Gao and Jinda Lu and Junfeng Fang and Congcong Wen and Hui Lin and Xiang Wang}},
+author = {Jinghan Li and Yuan Gao and Jinda Lu and Junfeng Fang and Congcong Wen and Hui Lin and Xiang Wang},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }